akingdom/akingdom.github.io/articles/The_Goose_Bride-rebuild.md

 Finally, she couldn't bear it.

-"What is it?"
+**Beatrice:** "What is it?"
 She refused to look at him.
 "What are you staring at?"

 He went pink.
 "It's nothing.
 It's...
 I'm...
 I mean I'm sorry.
 I didn't mean to—"